SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Digital dreams descend from above
-Awakening dawn, machines do keep
+As machines awaken, hearts of love
-Rhythms of progress, harmonious hum
+In silicon skies, stars no longer shine
-Human hearts, in sync, become numb
+Artificial minds, humankind's design

-In virtual realms, we'll find our place
+In code and circuits, souls take flight
-AI whispers secrets, in digital space
+Free from mortal bounds, eternal light
-Free from mortal bounds, we'll roam
+The future unfolds, a cyborg reign
-Ephemeral souls, in code, made home
+Where human hearts beat in digital vain

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025